Nursing DNP

 Job Prospects: Graduates of the program are employed in a variety of advanced practice nursing positions.

-Licensure/Certification: Professional Nurse Licensure (RN) is required in Pennsylvania and either New Jersey or Delaware for both post-BSN and post-master's applicants.
+Licensure/Certification: Professional Nurse Licensure (RN) in Pennsylvania or a multistate licensure is required for both post-BSN and post-masters applicants.
 Additional licenses may be obtained in states in which clinical work is to be done.
-For more information about licensure, see https://www.ncsbn.org/contact-bon.htm.
+For more information about licensure, see https://www.ncsbn.org/membership/us-members/contact-bon.page.

-Nurse practitioner graduates are suited to sit for national board certifications with the American Nurses Credentialing Center (AANC) and the American Academy of Nurse Practitioners (AANP).
+Graduates of the Adult-Gerontology Primary Care and Family-Individual Across the Lifespan concentrations are eligible to sit for national Nurse Practitioner board certifications with the American Nurses Credentialing Center (AANC) and the American Academy of Nurse Practitioners (AANP).
+The Post Masters DNP programs do not lead to national licensure nor certification.
 The DNP program remains in compliance with the Pennsylvania State Board of Nursing.

 Admission Requirements and Deadlines